ashim95/DCST/README.md

 ## Input settings:
 1. Without POS Tag       : Don't use flag `--use_pos` for all stages, namely, base model, auxiliary tasks, Final ensembled model.
-2. With Coarse level Tag : Use the input files from `data` folder from [here](https://drive.google.com/drive/folders/15z28d-boFhhZMdriJZY4tNcZeHiL-naW?usp=sharing)
+2. With Coarse level Tag : Use the input files from `data` folder from with `--use_pos` flag [here](https://drive.google.com/drive/folders/15z28d-boFhhZMdriJZY4tNcZeHiL-naW?usp=sharing)
 3. With POS level Tag    : Shuffle 2nd and 3rd column of all the files in  `data` folder.

 ## Mode : Average
+Use average of FastText, `case-layer` and `nos-layer` hidden representation as embedding.
 Set the `word_path="./data/cc.sanskrit.300.case.nos.vec"` or `cc.sanskrit.300.FT.case.nos.vec` or `cc.sanskrit.300.case.vec`.
 These files can be found [here](https://drive.google.com/drive/folders/15z28d-boFhhZMdriJZY4tNcZeHiL-naW?usp=sharing)

 ## Running the base Biaffine Parser